Nasyahh/Loan-Sanction-Prediction/README.md

 # Bank Loan Sanction Prediction

 ## Overview
 This project aims to *predict the bank loan sanction amount* for each loan applicant based on their personal and financial information.
-The project uses a *tuned random forest model, which is an ensemble learning technique that combines multiple decision trees to produce a more accurate and robust prediction.
-The model is evaluated using the **mean absolute percentage error (MAPE)*, which is a measure of how close the predictions are to the actual values.
+The project uses a *tuned random forest model, which is an ensemble learning technique that combines multiple decision trees to produce a more accurate and robust prediction*.
+The model is evaluated using the **mean absolute percentage error (MAPE)**, which is a measure of how close the predictions are to the actual values.

 ## Data
 The data consists of *30,000* loan applicants with *24* features, such as name, income, occupation, credit score, loan amount, default, etc. The target variable is the *loan sanction amount*, which is the amount of money that the bank approves to lend to the applicant.
-The data is obtained from [Kaggle](^1^).
+The data is obtained from Kaggle.

 ## Method
 The method used for this project is as follows: